NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 on the same machine can write to the same file with help from global operating-system-mutex.

 This feature was removed to simplify the NLog FileTarget, and not rely on features that was only supported on certain operating system platforms.
-Still there is support for `KeepFileOpen` = true / false.
+There is still support for `KeepFileOpen` = true / false, where `KeepFileOpen = false` enables multiple processes to write to the same file, even when located on network-share.

 NLog FileTarget no longer has the following options: